NewServerAPI-Project/NewServer-MapTools/README.md

 ```

 Some notes about the format:
- - `format_version` should not change.
+ - `format_type` should not change.
 It's only there to mark "valid" files so the library can properly scream about errors.
  - `chunk_type` offers shortcuts based on a chunk's state.
    - `0` = ***Default:*** Use the default file structure.
    - `1` = ***Empty:*** There's no block data.
 Chunk is just air.